Phase behavior of hard circular arcs: introduction and motivation

 In the course of the last fifty years, the investigation has been progressively expanded to systems of hard non-spherical particles \cite{torquato}.
 They form more complex instances of the fluid and solid states of matter that systems of hard spheres already exhibit \cite{chaikin,torquato} along with genuinely new plastic--crystalline \cite{torquato,crisplastici} and liquid--crystalline \cite{chaikin,torquato,crisliquidi,mvmrrev,allenrev} states of matter.
 The investigation on this progressively expanding variety of systems of hard non--spherical particles has actually shown how finely the hard-particle shape may determine the system phase behavior \cite{torquato}.

 The majority of these hard non--spherical particles are convex \cite{torquato}.
-If non--sphericity is responsible for the occurrence of genuinely new states of matter, non--convexity might promote special instances of fluid and solid states of matter.
-These states of matter might be difficultly achievable or entirely precluded by restricting the investigation to systems of hard, still convex albeit dexterously shaped, particles.
+If non--sphericity causes genuinely new states of matter to occur, non--convexity might promote special instances of fluid and solid states of matter.
+These states of matter might be difficultly achievable or entirely precluded in systems of hard, convex however dexterously shaped, particles.

 Out of the minority of hard concave particles that have been considered thus far \cite{escobedo}, one is the hard spherical cap(sid) \cite{calotta}.
 It consists of that portion of a spherical surface in the three--dimensional Euclidean space $\mathbb{R}^3$ whose any arc subtends an angle $\uptheta \in [0,2 \uppi]$ [Fig. \ref{lafigura0} (a)].
 These hard infinitesimally--thin curved particles interpolate between the hard infinitesimally--thin disc, corresponding to $\uptheta = 0$, and the hard sphere, corresponding to $\uptheta =2 \uppi$.
-Early in the latter decade, systems of hard spherical caps with $\uptheta \in [0,\uppi]$ were investigated \cite{calotta}.
+In the latter decade, systems of hard spherical caps with $\uptheta \in [0,\uppi]$ were investigated \cite{calotta}.
 Their phase behavior features purely entropy--driven cluster columnar and cluster isotropic phases.
 Since similar, ``contact-lens--like'', colloidal particles have been synthesised \cite{pine}, these theoretical predictions could be experimentally tested.
-If their existence were confirmed, then these cluster phases could add to the set of candidate (soft--)condensed--matter phases waiting for an application.